How often do you use the word “smart” to describe advertising?

-Most of these you should remember well — unless you took off to try that whole startup thing — but they are worth another look.
-They prove that budget should never be a deterrent for creating compelling creative and the best campaigns don't need need some flashy tech integration.
+Most of these you should remember well -- unless you took off to try that whole startup thing -- but they're worth another look.
+They prove that budget should never be a deterrent for compelling creative, and the best campaigns don’t need need some flashy tech integration.
 It is still simply about uncovering a core human insight and using that to bring together and connect with an audience.

 Agency: JWT Cairo

 Buying your groceries at open markets and small shops is the norm in Egypt.
 The thing is that most vendors don’t keep a huge supply of small change in their cash register.
 So, instead, shopkeepers give the customer a piece of candy or a spare vegetable as change -- causing confusion and a bit of frustration.